AjayMT/crunch/README.md

 - signal handlers are attached to the following signals:
   - SIGSEGV and SIGABRT: crunch will report an abnormal (fatal) exit and record the offending memory address (i.e the pointer that caused the segfault/abort)

-Upon exit, crunch will create a `crunch_out` directory and record its results there.
+Upon exit, crunch will create a `crunch_out` directory and store its results there.

 ```sh
 crunch_out